bkase/aethel/docs/plugin.md

 - [ ] At least one schema defined
 - [ ] All required fields documented
 - [ ] Examples provided
-- [ ] Tested with aethel new command
+- [ ] Tested with aethel write command

 ## Cross-References